ugoogalizer/meltano-postgres-showcase/desktop-workstation.md

 dnf check-update
 sudo dnf install git code # or code-insiders

+git config --global user.email "a@a.com"
+git config --global user.name "a"

 # There is an alternate to download the rpm and offline install: https://go.microsoft.com/fwlink/?LinkID=760867
 ```